Mimi's Organic Eats » Recipes » Cookies

 - To make the dough: In the bowl of a stand mixer fitted with the paddle attachment, add the butter, cane sugar, and dark brown sugar.
 Mix on low until combined and there are no chunks of butter.
 Add the eggs and egg yolk.

-- In a separate bowl, add the flour, cocoa, baking powder, sea salt, vanilla bean, cinnamon, chili powder, cayenne, and nutmeg and whisk together.
+- In a separate bowl, add the dry ingredients: flour, cocoa, baking powder, sea salt, vanilla bean, cinnamon, chili powder, cayenne, and nutmeg and whisk together.
 Add to the butter mixture and mix on low until combined into a smooth dough.

 - In a small bowl, add the cane sugar for the topping.
 And in a separate bowl, add the powdered sugar for topping.